discordjs/guide/guide/interactions/buttons.md

 ## Building and sending buttons

-Buttons are part of the `MessageComponent` class, which can be sent via messages or interaction responses.
+Buttons are one of the `MessageComponent` classes, which can be sent via messages or interaction responses.
 A button, as any other message component, must be in an `ActionRow`.

 ::: warning
 You can have a maximum of five `ActionRow`s per message, and five buttons within an `ActionRow`.
 :::

-To create a button, use the `ActionRowBuilder()` and `ButtonBuilder()` functions and then pass the resulting object to `ChatInputCommandInteraction#reply()` as `InteractionReplyOptions`:
+To create your buttons, use the <DocsLink path="class/ActionRowBuilder"/> and <DocsLink path="class/ButtonBuilder"/> classes.
+Then, pass the resulting row object to <DocsLink path="class/ChatInputCommandInteraction?scrollTo=reply" /> in the `components` array of <DocsLink path="typedef/InteractionReplyOptions" />:

 ```js {1,7-13,15}
 const { ActionRowBuilder, ButtonBuilder, ButtonStyle } = require('discord.js');